What is ethnic diversity?

 What search filters impact ethnic diversity?

-We are able to provide ethnic diversity data for some (but not all) of the job attributes in our search experience: function, occupation, industry (when available), title, skills, certifications, experience level and keywords.
+We are able to provide ethnic diversity data for some (but not all) of the job attributes in our search experience: function, occupation, title, skills, credentials, experience level and keywords.
 In other words, adding these filters to your search will change the ethnic diversity.

 Unfortunately, we can’t provide ethnic diversity figures for education level and employment type.
 If your search includes either of these attributes, ethnic diversity is calculated as if those criteria were not part of your search.